Kapixar/DredArt/README.md

 4. Select and upload the extracted folder
 5. Disable Developer Mode

+## Usage
+In top bar (where socials are) there should be yellow pallete you can click.

 ### DredArt | Render
 Part of the tool is available on this website: http://dredart.myartsonline.com